longviewsystems/terraform-azurerm-naming/README.md

    * Supports the [list](https://registry.terraform.io/providers/aztfmod/azurecaf/latest/docs/resources/azurecaf_name#resource-types) of resources supported by Azure CAF Module.
 * Limit the output to just the required resources.
 * Randomize names flag:  A flag that randomizes the names without changing the code.
+* Supports a 'general' resource type that does not include the Resource type code (e.g. Virtual Wan name vwan-rog-mtx-dev-wu-01, and general name rog-mtx-dev-wu-01)

-These name components align with the [Azure Naming Tool](https://github.com/microsoft/CloudAdoptionFramework/tree/master/ready/AzNamingTool) which is part of the Azure CLoud Adoption Framework list of [tools](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/resources/tools-templates).
+These name components align with the [Azure Naming Tool](https://github.com/microsoft/CloudAdoptionFramework/tree/master/ready/AzNamingTool) which is part of the Azure Cloud Adoption Framework list of [tools](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/resources/tools-templates).
 The Azure Naming Tool is very useful for generating full naming conventions.

-A sample [Azure Naming Tool](https://github.com/microsoft/CloudAdoptionFramework/tree/master/ready/AzNamingTool) is in ./AzNamingTool.

 # Limitations
 * Certain Resource types (e.g. Virtual Machines) support very short names, and the naming convention will be truncated to the length of the Resource Type.
 This may remove naming components that are important.
+Names should be double checked.
 * Multiple instances should be produced by running the module in a for loop.
 * Maintaining the list of resources is challenging and requires a lot of manual work.
 In some cases the names produced by this module may not match the [Azure Naming Tool](https://github.com/microsoft/CloudAdoptionFramework/tree/master/ready/AzNamingTool).
 Names should be double checked.